vsrinivas/fuchsia/docs/entropy_quality_tests.md

 processed data: together, /dev/zero and "password" provide ~0 bits of entropy, but our tests are way more optimistic about the resulting data!

-For a more concrete Magenta-related example, consider jitterentropy (the RNG discussed here: <http://www.chronox.de/jent/doc/CPU-Jitter-NPTRNG.html>).
+For a more concrete Zircon-related example, consider jitterentropy (the RNG discussed here: <http://www.chronox.de/jent/doc/CPU-Jitter-NPTRNG.html>).
 Jitterentropy draws entropy from variations in CPU timing.
 The unprocessed data are how long it took to run a certain block of CPU- and memory-intensive code